smucclaw/udpipe-hs/README.md

 3       an      an      DET     IND-SG  Definite=Ind|PronType=Art       4       det     _       _
 4       example example NOUN    SG-NOM  Number=Sing     0       root    _       SpacesAfter=\n
 ```

+assuming you have downloaded `english-lines-ud-2.5-191206.udpipe` and put it in the `models` directory.